 A couple in New York has been using a priceless ancient Roman artifact as a coffee table for nearly 50 years.

-The incredible story of the 2,000-year-old “coffee table,” which dates back to the time of the emperor Caligula, was revealed on a segment from CBS’ “60 Minutes” which aired on Sunday.
+The incredible story of the 2,000-year-old “coffee table,” which dates back to the time of the emperor Caligula, was revealed on a segment from CBS’ “60 Minutes”.

 In it, Dario Del Bufalo, an expert in Italian marble, wrote a book called “Porphyry” in 2013, in which he described the beautiful mosaics used as the flooring on Caligula’s ships.